 Very proud to have finished a great run of Purcell’s Dido and Aeneas with Chicago Summer Opera!
-Established in 2013, the Chicago Summer Opera was established to help young artists fine tune their unique skills.
-The mission is to provide affordable training to developing singers while providing accessible and high quality performances to the community.
-Thanks to Alex and Codrut and everyone else for the opportunity!
+The Chicago Summer Opera was established in 2013 to help young artists fine tune their unique skills.
+Its mission is to provide affordable training to developing singers while providing accessible and high quality performances to the community.

 I’ve been appointed the new Music Director at The Birmingham Temple Congregation for Humanistic Judaism.
 My first Shabbat service will be July 14.

 The Birmingham Temple was founded in 1963 by Rabbi Sherwin T. Wine (1928-2007) and eight families seeking to establish a new temple in suburban Detroit.
 The Temple offers a warm and welcoming community of people who are committed to exploring the application of Humanistic values in all areas of human experience against the background of a modern and relevant Jewish culture and identity.
 Consistent with these values, there are no barriers to full participation by individuals or families of mixed heritage.

 When I first set foot inside The Birmingham Temple three years ago I could never have imagined what a huge role this community would come to play in my life.
 Honored and humbled to share that I will be assuming this new post in July!

 Honored to announce that I have been awarded 2nd Prize in The American Prize Competition for Conducting (Opera/Musical Theatre – Community Division) for “HMS Pinafore!”

 This was my third production as Music Director with the University of Michigan Gilbert and Sullivan Society and I couldn’t be prouder to receive this recognition on behalf of the Society.
 Really looking forward to next month’s performance of “The Pirates of Penzance (or, The Slave of Duty)!”

 Some exciting news…